GovStackWorkingGroup/bb-information-mediator/spec/10-service-apis.md

 One can take any of the available OpenAPI descriptions and call service according to that description.

-This call must be forwarded to IM local Security Server and the called URL must begin with the address of service in the form `{GovStackInstance}/{memberClass}/{member}/{application}/{service}/` followed by the service path with possible query parameters.
+This call must be forwarded to IM local Security Server and path part of the called URL must begin with the address of service in the form `/r1/{instanceId}/{memberClass}/{member}/{application}/{service}/` followed by the service path with possible query parameters.
 The address of the service may be already listed in the OpenAPI description or must be added to the path if not provided by OpenAPI.

 ## 8.2 Directory Services